Converge Challenge 2026

 How to apply

-You can read more about the various challenges, decide which one’s for you, and apply online via the Converge website.
+You can explore the different challenges, decide which one is right for you, and apply online via the Converge website.

-Converge is also hosting regular workshops on key aspects of business creation, or you can reach out to them for tailored advice.
+Converge also hosts regular workshops on key aspects of business creation, and the team can provide tailored advice to support your application.

 Any questions? content